Adoption Tracing for Biological Mother and Father in Thailand

 Adoptive parents will someday be asked questions by their adopted children who feel a need to know about their origins.

-In many cases, it becomes increasingly difficult over time to trace birth parents, also known as biological family, so that if a tracing is ever to be done, then it is better for tracing to begin sooner than later.
+In many cases, it becomes increasingly difficult over time to trace birth parents, so that if a tracing is ever to be done, then it is better for tracing to begin sooner than later.

-The scope of the search can range from just finding out whether finding the biological family would feasible (i.e., based on the information you have, what are the chances of finding either of the biological parents or their extended family?), to finding out *about* them.
-This can be done either by a discreet investigation of the biological family, or by contacting the birth mother and/or father to reveal our intentions and asking them questions.
-Photos of the biological mother and father can be a picture worth a thousand words to the child.
+The scope of the search can be just assessing whether finding the biological family would feasible (i.e., based on the information you have, what are the chances of finding either of the biological parents or their extended family?), or finding out *about* them without actually contacting them, or, most commonly, finding and trying to engage the birth mother and/or biological father.
+This can be done either by a discreet investigation of the biological family, or by contacting the birth mother and/or father by our special methods and finding out more information.
+Photos and videos of the biological mother and father can be a picture worth a thousand words to the child.
 Our research can find out the rest of the story and family history, including the circumstances around which the child was transferred into adoption, whether the child has any brothers and sisters, and other things which you may wish to know.

 The Biological Birth Parents' Needs - Our Approach